-- Change passwords at least every three months for nonadministrative users and every 45-60 days for admin accounts. - Use different passwords for each login credential. - Avoid generic accounts and shared passwords. - Conduct periodic audits to identify weak/duplicate passwords, and change as necessary. - Pick challenging passwords that include a combination of letters (upper- and lowercase), numbers and special characters (for example, "\$", "%" and "&"). - Avoid personal information such as birth dates, pet names and sports. - Use passwords or passphrases of 12+ characters. - Use a password manager such as LastPass where users need just one master password. - Don't use a browser's auto-fill function for passwords.
+- Change passwords at least every three months for nonadministrative users and every 45-60 days for admin accounts. - Write a full sentence or phrase as a password: letter1-folder2-accounting3-duck4. - Avoid generic accounts and shared passwords. - Conduct periodic audits to identify weak/duplicate passwords and change as necessary. - Pick challenging passwords that include a combination of letters (upper- and lowercase), numbers and special characters (for example, "\$", "%" and "&"). - Avoid personal information such as birth dates, pet names and sports. - Use passwords or passphrases of 12+ characters. - Do not write your password out. - Don't use a browser's auto-fill function for passwords.

-An advanced security technology to consider is two-factor authentication.
+Two-factor authentication is now considered minimal level of security.
 After the end users log in, they receive a text message with a passcode to authenticate their ID.
 This approach ensures that end users not only know their passwords but also have access to their phone.